Universe of The Legend of Zelda: Characters

 Despite most games in the series nominally taking place centuries apart, The Legend of Zelda often features many recurring characters.
 The silent protagonist Link and Princess Zelda (Note: When Zelda becomes the player character in Echoes of Wisdom, she is silent to the player.) are reincarnated in most Zelda games, while the antagonistic force Ganon, the final boss of most Zelda games, (Note: Ganon has fewer appearances than Link and Zelda, but including his incarnations as Ganondorf in The Wind Waker and Twilight Princess, Demise in Skyward Sword, Yuga Ganon in A Link Between Worlds, and the Demon Dragon in Tears of the Kingdom, he is the final boss of 12 of the 21 games as of September 2024.
 Two further games' antagonists in Link's Awakening and Echoes of Wisdom copy Ganon's form.) born from the primordial evil Demise, repeatedly returns in a new form as well.
 Other figures who reappear across the series include Zelda's caretaker Impa and the fairy-obsessed man Tingle.
 In Ocarina of Time, Majora's Mask, and Twilight Princess, Link obtains a horse named Epona.
-She is also unlocked as a ridable steed by scanning an Amiibo toy in Breath of the Wild and Tears of the Kingdom.
+(Note: Epona is available in Breath of the Wild and Tears of the Kingdom by scanning an Amiibo.)

 Link is frequently accompanied by a companion in Zelda games, starting with Navi in Ocarina of Time.
 Characters like her, Midna in Twilight Princess, and Fi in Skyward Sword, serve a tutorial function in their respective games and comment on events as they transpire in the story.
 In Echoes of Wisdom, Zelda is followed a similar companion called Tri.
 The supporting cast of Breath of the Wild, featuring characters such as Purah, Prince Sidon, and Urbosa, has proven to be popular among fans of the series.